benjamincrozat/legacy-blog/posts/14-php-check-if-array-empty.md

 ## The empty() function

 The empty() function determines if a value is empty or not.
-It simply return `true` if it's empty, or `false` if it's not.
+It simply returns `true` if it's empty, or `false` if it's not.

 This is my favorite way to check if an array is empty in PHP.